-You can send corrections to CIVL by email at: civl-president@fai.org
+You can send corrections to CIVL by email at: civl-president@fai.org.
+Such corrections, when appropriate, will be included in revised edition and made visible with a vertical bar on the left.

 SAFEPRO PARA AND THE IPPI CARD SCHEME